What is a TSE?

 Importation of biologicals contaminated with the BSE agent

 Quarantine risk assessments have been made of vaccines and other biological materials that involve cattle and sheep products in their manufacture and that are intended for use in animals.
 Restrictions on the importation of these products have been extended in line with emerging knowledge of the BSE status of countries throughout the world.
-Current Australian Government Department of Agriculture and Water Resources policies are detailed on the Department of Agriculture website.
+Current Australian Government Department of Agriculture, Water and the Environment policies are detailed on the Department of Agriculture website.
 For further information on Australia’s ruminant feed ban click here.

 Stringent controls are in place against the introduction of TSEs through these three pathways.
 Furthermore, in the unlikely event that the BSE agent is introduced through one of these pathways, the legislated bans in Australia on the feeding to ruminant animals of MBM derived from mammals, birds or fish will prevent any TSE being propagated and amplified.